19hours/sg-statutes/Acts/Criminal Procedure Code.md

 ### Procedure governing seizure of property

-370\.—(1) If a police officer seizes property which is taken under section 35 or 78, or alleged or suspected to have been stolen, or found under circumstances that lead him to suspect an offence, he must make a report of the seizure to a Magistrate’s Court at the earlier of the following times:
+370\.—(1) If a law enforcement officer seizes any property in the exercise of any power under section 35 or 78, the law enforcement officer must make a report of the seizure to the relevant court at the earlier of the following times:

-(a) when the police officer considers that such property is no longer relevant for the purposes of any investigation, inquiry, trial or other proceeding under this Code; or
+(a) when the law enforcement officer considers that the property is not relevant for the purposes of any investigation, inquiry, trial or other proceeding under any written law;

-(b) one year from the date of seizure of the property.
+(b) one year after the date of seizure of the property.

-(2) Subject to subsection (3), the Magistrate’s Court must, upon the receipt of such report referred to in subsection (1), make such order as it thinks fit respecting the delivery of the property to the person entitled to the possession of it or, if that person cannot be ascertained, respecting the custody and production of the property.
+(2) Subject to subsection (3), and to any provisions on forfeiture, confiscation, destruction or delivery in any other written law under which property may be seized, the relevant court must, upon receiving a report mentioned in subsection (1), make such of the following orders as may be applicable:

+(a) in any case where the property consists of a computer and any data stored in the computer, and the relevant court is satisfied that an offence was committed in respect of the data, or that the data was used or intended to be used to commit an offence — an order for —

+(i) the deletion of the data from the computer, and the delivery of the computer (after the deletion of the data) to the person entitled to possession of the computer; or

+(ii) if that person cannot be ascertained, the deletion of the data from the computer, and the custody and production of the computer (after the deletion of the data);

+(b) in any case where the relevant court is satisfied that an offence was committed in respect of the property, or that the property was used or intended to be used to commit an offence — such order as the relevant court thinks fit for the disposal of the property;

+(c) in any case where the relevant court is satisfied that the property consists of anything into which any property mentioned in paragraph (b) has been converted, anything for which any property mentioned in paragraph (b) has been exchanged, or anything acquired (whether immediately or later) by this conversion or exchange — such order as the relevant court thinks fit for the disposal of the property;

+(d) in any case where the relevant court is satisfied that the property does not consist of any property mentioned in paragraph (a), (b) or (c), and the person entitled to possession of the property consents to the use of the property for compensation or restitution, or to the forfeiture of the property — such order as the relevant court thinks fit for the disposal of the property;

+(e) in any other case, an order relating to —

+(i) the delivery of the property to the person entitled to possession of the property; or

+(ii) if that person cannot be ascertained, the custody and production of the property.

-(3) The Magistrate’s Court must not dispose of any property if there is any pending court proceeding under any written law in relation to the property in respect of which the report referred to in subsection (1) is made, or if it is satisfied that such property is relevant for the purposes of any investigation, inquiry, trial or other proceeding under this Code.
+(3) The relevant court must not dispose of the property if —

+(a) there is any pending court proceeding under any written law in relation to the property; or

+(b) the relevant court is satisfied that the property is relevant for the purposes of any investigation, inquiry, trial or other proceeding under any written law.

+(4) Where the relevant court is not a Magistrate’s Court, the relevant court may, instead of making an order under subsection (2), direct that the property be delivered to a Magistrate, who must deal with the property in accordance with subsection (2) as if the report mentioned in subsection (1) was made to a Magistrate’s Court.

+(5) On and after the date of commencement of section 100 of the Criminal Justice Reform Act 2018 —

+(a) this section applies to any property seized or taken before that date, under section 370(1) of this Code as in force immediately before that date, or under section 35 or 78 — if no Magistrate’s Court has exercised, in relation to that property, any power under section 370 of this Code as in force immediately before that date;

+(b) this section applies to any report made before that date, under section 370(1) of this Code as in force immediately before that date, of the seizure of any property, as if that report had been made under subsection (1) — if no Magistrate’s Court has exercised, in relation to that property, any power under section 370 of this Code as in force immediately before that date; and

+(c) section 370 of this Code as in force immediately before that date continues to apply, in every case where a Magistrate’s Court has exercised before that date any power under that section, as if this section had not been enacted.

+(6) In this section and sections 371 and 372 —

+“law enforcement officer” means —

+(a) a police officer;

+(b) an officer of the Central Narcotics Bureau;

+(c) an immigration officer appointed under section 3 of the Immigration Act (Cap.
+133);

+(d) a Commercial Affairs Officer appointed under section 64 of the Police Force Act (Cap.
+235);

+(e) a public officer appointed as the Director, a deputy director, an assistant director or a special investigator of the Corrupt Practices Investigation Bureau; or

+(f) any other officer, of a prescribed law enforcement agency;

+“relevant court” means —

+(a) in any case where the property was seized for the purposes of a particular inquiry, trial or proceeding — the court before which that inquiry, trial or proceeding is held; or

+(b) in any other case, a Magistrate’s Court.

+[Act 19 of 2018 wef 31/10/2018]

 ### Procedure when person entitled to property is known

-371\.—(1) If the person entitled to the property referred to in section 370 is known, the Magistrate’s Court must cause a notice to be served on that person instructing him to take delivery of the property within the period specified in the notice which must be at least 48 hours after the date of service of the notice.
+371\.—(1) If the person entitled to the property referred to in section 370 is known, the relevant court must cause a notice to be served on that person instructing him to take delivery of the property within the period specified in the notice which must be at least 48 hours after the date of service of the notice.

+[Act 19 of 2018 wef 31/10/2018]

 (2) Section 116 shall apply as nearly as may be practicable to the procedure governing the service of the notice referred to in subsection (1) as if a summons were a notice.

-(3) If the person entitled to the property referred to in section 370 fails to take delivery of the property within the period specified in the notice referred to in subsection (1), the Magistrate’s Court may, after one month from the expiry of that period, cause the property to be sold.
+(3) If the person entitled to the property referred to in section 370 fails to take delivery of the property within the period specified in the notice referred to in subsection (1), the relevant court may, after one month from the expiry of that period, cause the property to be sold.

+[Act 19 of 2018 wef 31/10/2018]

-(4) Notwithstanding the other provisions in this section, if the property is perishable or if, in the opinion of the Magistrate’s Court, its value is less than $500, the Magistrate’s Court may cause the property to be sold at any time.
+(4) Notwithstanding the other provisions in this section, if the property is perishable or if, in the opinion of the relevant court, its value is less than $500, the relevant court may cause the property to be sold at any time.

+[Act 19 of 2018 wef 31/10/2018]

-(5) The Magistrate’s Court must pay the net proceeds of the sale under subsections (3) and (4) on demand to the person entitled.
+(5) The relevant court must cause the net proceeds of the sale under subsection (3) or (4) to be paid, on demand, to the person entitled.

+[Act 19 of 2018 wef 31/10/2018]

 ### Procedure when person entitled to property is unknown or cannot be found

-372\.—(1) If the person entitled to the property referred to in section 370 is unknown or cannot be found, the Magistrate’s Court may direct that it be detained in police custody and the Commissioner of Police must, in that case, issue a public notice, specifying the articles of which the property consists and requiring any person who has a claim to it to appear before him and establish his claim within 6 months from the date of the public notice.
+372\.—(1) If the person entitled to the property referred to in section 370 is unknown or cannot be found, the relevant court may direct that it be detained in police custody and the Commissioner of Police must, in that case, issue a public notice, specifying the articles of which the property consists and requiring any person who has a claim to it to appear before him and establish his claim within 6 months from the date of the public notice.

+[Act 19 of 2018 wef 31/10/2018]

 (2) Every notice under subsection (1) must be published in theGazetteor any daily newspaper if, in the opinion of the Commissioner of Police, the value of the property is at least $1,000.